2024 Fall Recruitment

 [September 24] Final offer acceptance deadline

-A smaller recruiting session may be opened in January geared towards experienced applicants who can learn quickly and provide immediate contributions.
+A smaller recruiting session may be opened in January geared towards experienced applicants who can learn quickly and provide immediate contributions

-Arm Team
+Arm

 The arm team designs and builds the robotic arm which is mounted to the top of the rover.
 This sub-team includes mechanical, electrical, and firmware design.

-Electrical Team
+Electrical

 The electrical team works chiefly on wiring, power, and control.
 They create the power supply system, work on our long-range communication system, and set up firmware/motor control.

-Software Team
+Software

 The software team writes code to take in information about the robot’s surroundings and makes decisions about where to go next.
 If you are interested in working in pathfinding, mapping, computer vision, networking, or systems integration, the software team has projects for you!

-Science Team
+Science

 Our multi-disciplinary team aims to design and implement chemical and biological tests for key soil features.
 We assist in developing the autonomous science module and are involved in researching and developing new test procedures to analyze experimental results.